arhussain1/bank-tech-test/README.md

     - I added logic to the deposit method to increase the balance of the bank account by the amount being deposited

 Final notes on this user story:
-  - I am removing the need for deposit to return the amount being deposited as it is an unecessary test.
+  - I am removing the need for deposit to return the amount being deposited as it is an necessary test.

 #### Stage 4 - Completing user story 2
 This user story requires that the user can withdraw money from his account.

-To save time i am only going to list some general steps i am going to take:
+To save time I am only going to list some general steps i am going to take:
   - should not raise an error when being called
   - the withdraw method should minus the amount from the balance

 Edge cases:
-- one edge case i came up with is, the user should be able to withdraw more than is available in their account
+- one edge case I came up with is, the user should be able to withdraw more than is available in their account

 #### Stage 5 - Completing user story 3
 This user story is slightly more complex, as it requires making a decision, is adding the responsibility of printing statements to the Bank Account class in breach of the SRP (Single Responsibility Principle).
 If so that would require creating a separate class and deciding how the classes will interact with each other.